Summary of Oregano Oil for UTI Treatment:

 Both compounds are naturally occurring phenols, which have many health benefits.

 Carvacrol and thymol are infection-fighting powerhouses.
-They are able to kill strains of bacteria, viruses, and fungi that cause pneumonia, gastric ulcers, and gastric cancer and even fight intestinal parasites.
+They are able to kill strains of bacteria, viruses, and fungi that cause pneumonia, gastric ulcers and even fight intestinal parasites.

 Carvacrol is an effective antibacterial that is used throughout the food industry as a food preservative and an alternative antibacterial for chickens.